+The next priority I would like to discuss is SSP's life extension efforts to ensure a future, effective and reliable sea-based deterrent.
 The Trident II (D5) SWS continues to demonstrate itself as a credible deterrent and exceeds the operational requirements established for the system almost thirty years ago.
-Our allies and any potential rivals are assured the US strategic deterrent is ready, credible, and effective.
-However, we must remain vigilant of age-related issues to ensure a continued high level of reliability.
+Our allies and any potential rivals are assured the U.S. strategic deterrent is ready, credible, and effective.
+However, we must remain vigilant about age-related issues to ensure a continued high level of reliability.

 The Trident II (D5) SWS has been deployed on our OHIO Class ballistic missile submarines for over twenty years, and is planned for a service life of 50 years.
 This is well beyond its original design life of 25 years and more than double the historical service life of any previous sea-based deterrent system.
-As a result, significant efforts will be required to sustain a credible and viable SLBM force from now until the end of the current OHIO Class SSBN in the 2040s as well as the end of the service life of the OHIO Replacement SSBN in 2080s.
+As a result, significant effort will be required to sustain a credible and viable SLBM force from now until the end of the current OHIO Class SSBN in the 2040s as well as the end of the service life of the OHIO Replacement SSBN in the 2080s.

 The Navy is proactively taking steps to address aging and technology obsolescence.
 SSP is extending the life of the Trident II (D5) SWS to match the OHIO Class submarine service life and to serve as the initial baseline mission payload for the OHIO Replacement submarine platform.
 This is being accomplished through an update to all the Trident II (D5) SWS subsystems: launcher, navigation, fire control, guidance, missile and reentry.
-Our flight hardware - missile and guidance - life extension efforts are designed to meet the same form, fit and function of the original system, in order to keep the deployed system as one homogeneous population and to control costs.
+Our flight hardware - missile and guidance - life extension efforts are designed to meet the same form, fit and function of the original system, in order to keep the deployed system as one homogeneous population, to control costs and sustain the demonstrated performance of the system.
 We will also remain in continuous production of energetic components such as solid rocket motors.
 These efforts will provide the Navy with the missiles and guidance systems we need to meet operational requirements.